Siegfriedchao/LatexTutorialCSSACambridge/README.md

 ![LICENSE](https://img.shields.io/badge/license-MIT-blue.svg)

 This repo hosts the project files for a Latex Workshop presented by Daoming Dong (dd511, Darwin College) and Youchao Wang (yw479, Clare Hall) for CSSA Cambridge, UK, April 20th, 2019.
+In 2022, hosted solely by Youchao Wang.

 ## A very important note